RetroDECK/ES-DE/THEMES-DEV.md

     - Secondary color; what this means depends on the text list.
 For example, for game lists, it is the color of a folder.
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
+    - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
+This calculation is based on the font's bounding box, the actual glyphs (characters) don't normally fill this entire area.
+    - Default is `0.045`
 * `horizontalAlignment` - type: STRING
     - Controls alignment on the X axis.
     - Valid values are `left`, `center` or `right`